clinics

 • Utilize clinical nursing skills to assess, plan, implement and evaluate patient care

-• Collaborate with Orthopedic Surgeons & interdisciplinary team
+• Collaborate with orthopedic surgeons & interdisciplinary team

 • Assist in the coordination of resources required for orthopedic patients pre-operatively, intra-operatively and post operatively